randalsallaq/Code-201-Reading-Notes/class-01.md

 ## comments in HTML
 comment in coding are pretty much important, WHY? to make your code more readable! either for those coders who are working with you on same project, or even for yourself when you come back to read your code again especially if after so long. that's why, coders should use comments from time to time in order to clarify their work.
+So.. how do we make comments?

+If you want to add a comment to your code that will not be visible in the user's browser, you can add the text between these characters:

+`<!-- comment goes here -->`